flobosg/latam-dvorak/README.md

 Improvements:

 * It's based on Latin American QWERTY keyboard
-* There  are some  keyboards  with  aditional symbols  and  now  it's easier  change  physical keys.
+* There  are some  keyboards  with  additional symbols  and  now  it's easier  change  physical keys.
 Usually Q (@) and Ñ (~)
 * Detailed lvl3 symbols.